What Is Mobile Device Management (MDM) And What Are Its Benefits?

 While MDM has traditionally managed exclusively mobile devices, UEM can also be used to manage desktops, rugged devices (hardware designed to tolerate the harshest environments), internet of things (IoT) devices, wearables, and more.

-A combination of MDM and enterprise endpoint management (EMM), UEM tools provide an easier way to manage all devices under a single pane of glass.
+A combination of MDM and enterprise endpoint management (EMM), UEM tools provide an easier way to manage all devices under a centralized system.
 It also offers more options for applying security policies and keeping devices safe from malware and cyber threats.

 As a result of the increased capability, UEM solutions may be more expensive.